F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ![partition config](bigip-config.png?raw=true "BIGIP config")

-You can observe tenant1 vserverName and vserverAddr are overridden by config provided in local ConfigMap.
+You can observe tenant1 vserverName and vserverAddr are overridden by config provided in namespace based ConfigMap.

 **Usecase2: Routes in same namespace**